mainsail-crew/mainsail/docs/update-guide/update-manager.md

 With the update manager enabled, reload your web browser and select the 'Machine' tab from the sidebar.
 You should now see the Update Manager panel.

-Holding shift whilst clicking the browser's refresh button (or pressing ctrl+f5) will force it to reload the page fully (without the cache).
+Holding shift while clicking the browser's refresh button (or pressing Control + F5) will force it to reload the page fully without the cache.
 {: .info}

 The update order is top to bottom.